Australia election: Why is Australia's parliament so white?

 He adds this has long-term effects because the average MP stays in office for about 10 years.

+But the Liberal-National government doesn't even have diversity as a platform issue.

+One of its MPs up for re-election recently appeared to confuse her Labor rival for Tu Le, sparking accusations that she'd mixed up the two Asian-Australian women - something she later denied.
+But as one opponent said: "How is this still happening in 2022?"

-Some experts like Dr Soutphommasane have concluded that Australia's complacency on areas like representation stems from how the nation embraced multiculturalism after its White Australia policy.
+Some experts like Dr Soutphommasane have concluded that Australia's complacency on areas like representation stems from how the nation embraced multiculturalism as official policy after its White Australia days.

 The government of the 1970s, somewhat embarrassed by the past policy, passed racial discrimination laws and "a seat at the table" was granted to migrants and Indigenous Australians.